Friedrich von Bodenstedt: Slavonic studies

 For some time Bodenstedt continued to devote himself to Slavonic subjects, producing translations of Pushkin, Lermontov, Turgenev, and of the poets of Ukraine, and writing a tragedy on the false Demetrius, and an epic, Ada die Lesghierin, on a Circassian theme.
-Likely finding this vein exhausted, he exchanged his professorship in 1858 for one of Early English literature, and published (1858–1860) a valuable work on the English dramatists contemporary with Shakespeare, with copious translations.
+Likely finding this vein exhausted, he exchanged his professorship in 1858 for one of Early English literature and published in 1858–1860 a valuable work on the English dramatists contemporary with Shakespeare, with copious translations.
 In 1862 he produced a standard translation of Shakespeare's sonnets, and between 1866 and 1872 published a complete version of the plays, with the help of many coadjutors.

 Theatre

-In 1867 he undertook the direction of the court theatre at Meiningen, and was ennobled by the duke.
+In 1867 he undertook the direction of the court theatre at Meiningen and was ennobled by the duke.
 After 1873 he lived successively at Altona, Berlin and Wiesbaden, where he died on April 19, 1892.
 His later works consist of an autobiography (1888), successful translations from Hafiz and Omar Khayyam, and lyrics and dramas which added little to his reputation.